bcgov/nr-repository-composer/README.md

 The generated files will appear in your .github/workflows and .jenkins directories.

 The option `--promptless` can be used with this command to attempt to run it without prompting for responses.
-It will attempt to only used information stored in your `app-config.yaml`.
+It will attempt to only use information stored in your `app-config.yaml`.
 This option can be combined with `--force` which will let Yoeman automatically overwrite any existing files.

 # Developing Generators